ayushag99/assignment_quickwork/README.md

 You need to give permission to the app for sending the mail from the respective accounts.

-- To give the permission send a get request to `localhost:3000/api/initialize`, you will response the follosing JSON response.
+- To give the permission send a get request to `localhost:3000/api/initialize`, you will recieve the following JSON response.

 ```iso
 {